How to Grow Foxglove from Seed Step by step!

 If you want to grow the heirlooms, you can get them to bloom next season if you plant the seeds during the prior Summer and Fall.

 So here is my trick.
 Many don’t plant their seeds until Spring but I plant mine as soon as they go to seed.
+In my garden, this is in mid-summer.

-Sowing Foxglove seeds inside
+Sowing Foxglove Seeds Indoors

 Sow foxglove seed in cell packs or flats, press into soil, and do not cover.
 Light aids germination.